lform/lwind/readme.md

 ### JIT Compiling

-By default Tailwind 3.0 uses the JIT compiling method.
-TODO FINISH
+By default, Tailwind 3.0 uses the JIT compiling method which means it scans your markup in Html, Twig, and Javascript files for the classes you're using and only builds the classes it finds.
+If classes do not seem to work, this is likely the culprit.

+Previously Tailwind built everything and then purge was run afterwards, but this is no longer the case.
+JIT results in far faster compile times.

+Refer to [the documentation for more information].(https://tailwindcss.com/docs/content-configuration)

 ## PostCSS Plugins